prof-macris/ssd/README.md

 # ssd
-Secure Software Development discipline artifacts repository
+To students: repository for Secure Software Development classes *Other source codes in our exercises ;)